In this section you find:

 Why “Alternative Family Law”?

 First, we believe that litigation in the courts is not the only way to resolve family conflicts, and it is often the worst.
-Andrea Woelke is a mediator and collaborative lawyer and we offer our clients the whole range of options to resolve the problems arising out of relationship breakdown.
+Andrea Woelke is a mediator and we offer our clients the whole range of options to resolve the problems arising out of relationship breakdown.
 This provides a strong alternative to litigation for those families where this is appropriate.

 Secondly our clients come from a wide range of backgrounds and countries and include those with unconventional family set-ups including same-sex couples and their families.
 In this way, the word is also meant to signify the alternative family structures we have experience in.